-Sometimes, the calculation of the taxes payable is not solely based on the reported income of a business, as the government may allow certain adjustments that can lead to a taxable profit.
+Sometimes, the calculation of the taxes payable is not solely based on the reported income of a business.
+The government may allow certain adjustments that can lead to a taxable profit.

 Income tax payable vs. Deferred income tax liability

-Therefore, it remains on the balance sheet because, probably, the tax period is still to come.
-For example, if a business’ tax for the coming tax period is recognized to be $1,500, then, the balance sheet will reflect a tax payable amount of $1,500, which needs to be paid by its due date.
+It remains on the balance sheet because, probably, the tax period is still to come.
+For example, if a business’ tax for the coming tax period is recognized to be $1,500, then the balance sheet will reflect a tax payable amount of $1,500, which needs to be paid by its due date.

 Deferred income tax liability, on the other hand, is a tax that is still unpaid even though it is already due.
-It usually happens when there are disputes regarding the tax payable due to differences in tax laws and company policies.
-For example, a company records taxes due in the amount of $15,000; but because of depreciation, the amount goes down to only $13,000.
+This usually happens when there are disputes regarding the tax payable due to differences in tax laws and company policies.
+For example, a company records taxes due in the amount of $15,000.
+But because of depreciation, the amount goes down to only $13,000.

-Naturally, the company will only pay the latter amount simply because it is the only amount it owes the government.
-However, on the balance sheet, the full amount of $15,000 is recorded, and the $2,000 difference is labeled as the “deferred income tax liability.”
+Naturally, the company will only pay the latter amount.
+However, on the balance sheet, the full amount of $15,000 is recorded.
+The $2,000 difference is labeled as the “deferred income tax liability.”

 Income tax expense vs. Income tax payable